japila-books/apache-spark-internals/docs/executor/TaskMetrics.md

 `fromAccumulators`...FIXME

-NOTE: `fromAccumulators` is used exclusively when `DAGScheduler` is requested to xref:scheduler:DAGScheduler.adoc#postTaskEnd[postTaskEnd].
+NOTE: `fromAccumulators` is used exclusively when `DAGScheduler` is requested to scheduler:DAGScheduler.md#postTaskEnd[postTaskEnd].